 The importance of faithful church attendance cannot be overemphasized.
 One's commitment to Christian education as offered at HCS is evidenced by the family's commitment to the local church.
-The Christian school is not a substitute for regular family worship.
 An award is given at the end of the year to all students who attend church at least one service per week.